open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

 ## Rules

 Crosslink makes certain assumptions about your repository.
-Due to these assumptions the tool maintains contstraints to avoid any undesirable changes.
+Due to these assumptions the tool maintains constraints to avoid any undesirable changes.

 1. By default all crosslink actions are non destructive unless specific command flags are provided.